SAP/hcp-portal-service-for-support-site/README.md

 ### Prepare the Landscape

-1. In your HCP cockpit, create a destination to your C4C tenant with the following configuration:
+1. In your HCP cockpit, create a destination to your C4C tenant by importing the destination file you extracted from GitHub, c4c, and use the following configuration:

   Property | Value
   --- | ---